Skip navigation

 Hajdu-Cheney syndrome

-Several mutations in the NOTCH2 gene have been associated with Hajdu-Cheney syndrome, a rare disorder that can affect many parts of the body, particularly the bones.
-Affected individuals have acro-osteolysis, which is a loss of bone tissue that affects the hands and feet most severely.
-Most people with this condition also have osteoporosis, which causes the bones to be brittle and prone to fracture; distinctive facial features; spinal abnormalities; and short stature.
-Additionally, Hajdu-Cheney syndrome can affect the joints, teeth, heart, kidneys, and other parts of the body.
+Several variants in the NOTCH2 gene have been associated with Hajdu-Cheney syndrome, a rare disorder that can affect many parts of the body, particularly the bones.
+Affected individuals have acroosteolysis, which is a loss of bone tissue that mostly affects the fingers and toes.
+Additional signs and symptoms include osteoporosis, which causes the bones to be brittle and prone to fracture; distinctive facial features; spinal abnormalities; and short stature.

 More About This Health Condition